Last Updated on October 23, 2024 by Lawrence Berezin

 - RE-engineer 20 intersections for pedestrian safety on major Manhattan two-way streets

-- And more…
+- And more.

 Commentary

-After reading this report, your third challenge is negotiating the dangerous sidewalks to reach your destination, without being hit by a male operator of a private passenger vehicle talking on his cell phone.
+After reading this report, your third challenge is negotiating the dangerous sidewalks to reach your destination without being hit by a male operator of a private passenger vehicle talking on his cell phone.
 Whew…

-Keep up the good work, NYC!
+Keep up the excellent work, NYC!

 Would you like to read the NYC Pedestrian Safety Action Plan?
-If yes, click away mon ami
+If yes, click away, mon ami

 Add your first comment to this post